Expugn/ExpugnExtras/README.md

     - An extremely improved title list built from the original /title.
     - Players can click the chat to apply whatever title they desire in their list
     - Provides a sample of how it will look on the player in a tooltip
+  * Item Drop
+    - Drop scatter random items in an item set
+    - Useful for drop parties or as a random reward distributor to a group of players

 ####/marriage [args]
   * Marriage